 Mammograms are a woman’s best defense in detecting breast cancer early.
 We offer breast density and the Genius™ 3D Mammography™ exam – the only mammogram proven to be more accurate for women of all ages and breast densities compared to conventional 2D mammograms.
 This 3D mammogram also offers greater comfort with the SmartCurve™breast stabilization system.

 This test is best known for its obstetric applications; however, ultrasound also gives the medical staff a powerful imaging tool using sound waves to diagnose other medical conditions.

 Video Fluoroscopic Barium Swallow Studies

-Patients that may be referred for this procedure are those suspected of having a variety of medical conditions that may cause dysphagia, or difficulty in swallowing.
+With the purchase of a specific type of video fluoroscopic chair, patients who are experiencing difficulty in swallowing can now be adequately positioned for a barium swallow study.
+Patients who may be referred for this procedure are those suspected of having a variety of medical conditions that may cause dysphagia, or difficulty in swallowing.
 Some of these medical conditions may be stroke, head injury, neurological disease, head or neck cancer, or chronic obstructive pulmonary disease.